COSMOS-UALR/TopicStreamsTools/README.md

         'numberWords': 10,
         'moving_average_size': 5,
         'retrainModel': False,             # Will use the currently saved data and train a new model (useful to try different settings without processing the same corpus)
-        'start_date': "2020-02-01",        # Optional - will only select items from this date when creating the topic distribution matrix
-        'end_date': "2020-03-01",          # Optional - will only select items up to this date when creating the topic distribution matrix
         'minimumProbability': 0.00000001,
         'nbFigures': 5,
         'topicGroups': [[2, 3]],